What is the Committee of Adjustment?

 - Change the intent of a by-law adopted by Council.

 When do you apply to the Committee of Adjustment?

 Applications to the Committee of Adjustment include, Minor Variances and Consent.

 The Planning Act requires that a "consent" or "plan of subdivision" must be approved before a parcel of land can be divided to create an additional lot or lots.
 A consent is also called a severance.
-Controlling the division of land through "severancing" gives the Town of Georgina a way of ensuring that the creation of lots is consistent with the planning policies of the Georgina Official Plan, the Regional Municipality of York Official Plan and Provincial planning documents.
+Controlling the division of land through severance makes sure that the creation of lots is consistent with the planning policies of the Georgina Official Plan, the Regional Municipality of York Official Plan and Provincial planning documents.

 What are the Planning Act Requirements the Committee of Adjustment follows?

 - A sign must be posted on the subject property prior to the public meeting.
 The Secretary-treasurer of the Committee of Adjustment will provide the applicant with the required sign and give the date for the posting of the sign.
 Additional instructions will provided along with the sign.

 - A Declaration of the Posting of the Sign must be completed in front of a Commissioner of Oaths.
 Commissioners are available to assist you at the Town’s offices.

 - Notices of Hearing are mailed to property owners within 60 metres of the subject property.
 Notices of Hearing are mailed out 10 days before a public hearing for minor variance applications, and 14 days before a public hearing for consent applications.

 - Verbal decisions will be provided by the Committee of Adjustment at the public hearing.
 Written decisions will be forwarded to relevant parties the day after the public hearing.